 In the hopper

 I always have games in mind and something, somehow always triggers neat ideas or concepts for player interaction.
 The first thing I look at is ‘can this be played with an achievable goal’?
-And by that I mean, is it more than just a puzzle.
+And by that I mean, is it more than just a puzzle or roll ‘n move game.
 Not to say puzzles aren’t fun.
-At the end of the day almost all abstract games are a puzzle – be it for one or multiple players, but I digress.
-With the unfortunate/fortunate abundance of time provided during this pandemic I’ve been slowly toiling away at concepts I’ve have floating around for a long time.
+At the end of the day almost all abstract games are a kind of puzzle – be it for one or multiple players, but I digress.
+With the unfortunate/fortunate abundance of time provided during this pandemic I’ve been slowly toiling away at concepts I’ve have floating around.
 Here’s just a short list of active ideas:

 - Card-based (and board) tennis game